KidkArolis/healthier/README.md

 }
 ```

+## Automatic formatter

+There exist certain `standard` rules that `prettier` has no opinion about.
+For example the `lines-between-class-members` rule is turned on by `standard` to improve readability by enforcing lines between class members.
+However `prettier` allows class members without lines in between.
+In these cases you can get healthier to fix those issues for you:

+You can use `healthier --fix` to fix such issues automatically.

 ### Ignoring files

 Just like in Standard, The paths `node_modules/**`, `*.min.js`, `bundle.js`, `coverage/**`, hidden files/folders (beginning with `.`), and all patterns in a project's root `.gitignore` file are automatically excluded when looking for `.js` files to check.
 Additionally everything in `.prettierignore` is also ignored, since if you're not formatting something, you probably don't want to lint it.